AnguHashBlog/httpclient-only/README.md

 ### This app version serves as an illustration of an alternative approach for connecting to Hashnode's API, employing the `HttpClient` directly without relying on `Apollo Angular`.

-This methodology was proposed in a Hashnode post, intriguingly surfacing shortly after the unveiling of my open-source project dedicated to integrating Angular with headless Hashnode Blogs -  acknowledged and shared by Hashnode on their Twitter account.
+This methodology was proposed in a Hashnode post, surfacing shortly after the unveiling of my open-source project dedicated to integrating Angular with headless Hashnode Blogs - acknowledged and shared by Hashnode on their Twitter account.

-Prior to this, Hashnode had shown minimal interest in Angular integration, nevertheless, each pursues its own course in the vast realm of web development.
+Before this, Hashnode had demonstrated limited interest in - Angular, each platform forging its unique path in the expansive landscape of web development.

+I'm pleased that my project has acted as a reminder of Angular's presence, fostering renewed attention and consideration 😊

 ## My Focus and Practical Considerations

 I tested out their guide and the focus is on using the `HttpClient` directly.

 ## Notable Drawbacks of this method
-compared to the way I have set up the AnguHashBlog apps, and few things that their guide doesn't mention
+compared to the way I have set up the AnguHashBlog apps, and a few things that their guide doesn't mention
 - ### Changes take longer to show up, I just published a new blog post and it took a while for the post to appear, it did happen eventually but it wasn't the best user experience.
 - ### Using `HttpClient` without Apollo Angular works by sending `POST` requests, each requiring its own interface.
 Combined with the general interfaces needed for the response objects - that's a whole lot of `interfaces`.
 - ### The queries work only if they are placed inside the component which may work with a two-component app but with larger apps, it will lead to a lot of repetitive code since each query can only be used only in the component where it's placed.